My Favourite Fairytale is Cinderella — But I’m Not So Sure About the Prince.

-The story is called Ten Minutes to Go, and is the first of the fairytales in my collection, Upon a Time.
+The story is called Ten Minutes to Go, and is the first of the fairytales in my FREE collection, Welcome to Faery.
 I’m updating this free collection next month with a new story, which is why I’ve been blogging so hard about fairytales; they’re on my mind, you see.

-Anyway, to give you a taster of this collection (have I mentioned its free???!)
-I’ve popped Ten Minutes to Go into this post.
+Anyway, to give you a taster of this collection I’ve popped Ten Minutes to Go into this post.
 I hope you enjoy!
-And if you prefer to read it as a pdf, you can download it here.

 Ten Minutes to Go.

 His breath stinks.
 I can’t wait to get out of here.

 The unyielding shoes pinch my feet, and – ouch! – again, he stands on my toes.
 Despite their fragile appearance, the shoes are highly engineered and fortunately, they can handle the weight of his fat feet.
 The music stops.
 Thank God.
 How can one dance to the plucking of strings and the scraping of cat gut?
 I prefer something with a beat.

 “Just one more waltz,” he pleads, wiping his face with his kerchief.
 I glance at the clock.
 Just ten minutes to go.